igorgrebenkov/base-converter/README.md

     %1010

-To enter a hex number,
+To enter the hex number 3A,

     $3A